grafana/mimir/docs/sources/mimir/query/_index.md

 ## Understand how range queries are cached

-By default, Mimir caches a [range query](https://grafana.com/docs/mimir/latest/references/http-api/#range-query) if the query is aligned.
+By default, Mimir [caches](https://grafana.com/docs/mimir/latest/references/architecture/components/query-frontend/#caching) a [range query](https://grafana.com/docs/mimir/latest/references/http-api/#range-query) only if the query is aligned.
 A query is aligned when both the `start` and `end` parameters are multiples of its `step`.

 Mathematically, it looks as follows:

 ```
-start % step = 0
+start modulo step = 0
 ```

 AND

 ```
-end % step = 0
+end modulo step = 0
 ```

 Otherwise, a query is unaligned and it is not cached.